 Tifa might have expanded across state lines, but this chocolate and gelato franchise started in Agoura Hills.
 They may have started off the business by selling a curated selection from other chocolatiers, but soon started making their own truffles and gelato.
 The creamy whisky gelato is a notable favorite, but for an especially indulgent treat, get their version of affogato, where the gelato is drenched not in espresso, but in hot drinking chocolate.

-This Lebanese bakery and restaurant hailed from neighboring San Fernando Valley but recently opened a location in Calabasas, which serves the same items that gained the original location a loyal following: heaping plates of some of the best beef or chicken shawarma in the LA area, freshly baked boat-shaped bread saroukh filled with cheese, onion, and parsley, and more.
+This Lebanese bakery and restaurant hailed from neighboring San Fernando Valley but has another location in Calabasas that serves the same items that gained the original location a loyal following: heaping plates of some of the best beef or chicken shawarma in the LA area; freshly baked boat-shaped bread saroukh filled with cheese, onion, and parsley; and more.